-New York Internet Safety Company
+NYC Internet Safety Company

-Michael Nuccitelli, Psy.D. is a New York State licensed psychologist and certified forensic consultant.
-He completed his doctoral degree in Clinical Psychology in 1994 from Adler University in Chicago, Illinois.
-In November 2011, Dr. Nuccitelli and his colleagues established iPredator Inc. offering educational, investigation and advisory services related to cyberstalking, cyberbullying, internet predators, cybercrime & the darkside of cyberspace.
-In June 2013, Dr. Nuccitelli and iPredator Inc. launched this internet safety website, iPredator, and two blogs, Dark Psychology & Dr. Internet Safety.
-These sites offer online users an incredible amount of information, education and advisory services.
+Michael Nuccitelli, Psy.D. is a NYS licensed psychologist and internet safety educator.
+Dr. Nuccitelli established iPredator Inc. offering educational, investigation and advisory services related to cyberstalking, cyberbullying, internet predators, cybercrime & the dark side of cyberspace.
+In June 2012, Dr. Nuccitelli launched this internet safety website, iPredator.
+This site offers online users an incredible amount of free educational information related to online safety.
 Since 1985, Dr. Nuccitelli has worked in behavioral healthcare in a variety of capacities with various clinical populations.

 “The repercussions of the unrestricted latitude of iPredators will be catastrophic for not only the individual, but for society, and potentially, the world over.
 Therefore, before it is too late, we must re-examine the phenomenon of “social networking” via technology.”
 Michael Nuccitelli Psy.D., (2012)

-iPredator: A person, group or nation who, directly or indirectly, engages in exploitation, victimization, coercion, stalking, theft or disparagement of others using Information and Communications Technology [ICT]. iPredators are driven by deviant fantasies, desires for power and control, retribution, religious fanaticism, political reprisal, psychiatric illness, perceptual distortions, peer acceptance or personal and financial gain. iPredators can be any age or gender and are not bound by economic status, race, religion or national heritage. iPredator is a global term used to distinguish anyone who engages in criminal, coercive, deviant or abusive behaviors using ICT.
+iPredator: a person, group, or nation who, directly or indirectly, engages in exploitation, victimization, coercion, stalking, theft, or disparagement of others using Information and Communications Technology (ICT). iPredators are driven by deviant fantasies, desires for power, control, and retribution, religious fanaticism, political reprisal, psychiatric illness, perceptual distortions, peer acceptance, or personal and financial gain. iPredators can be any age or gender and are not bound by economic status, race, religion, or national heritage.
+Their sole requirement to get started in this dark dimension is an internet connection.

-Central to the construct is the premise that Information Age criminals, deviants and the violently disturbed are psychopathological classifications new to humanity.
-Whether the offender is a cyberbully, cyberstalker, cyber harasser, internet troll, cybercriminal, online sexual predator, cyber terrorist, online child pornography consumer and distributor or engaged in internet defamation or nefarious online deception, they fall within the scope of iPredator.
+Central to the concept is the premise that information age criminals, deviants, and the violently disturbed are psychopathological classifications new to humanity.
+Whether the offender is a cyberbully, cyberstalker, cyber harasser, cybercriminal, online sexual predator, cyber terrorist, internet troll, online child pornography consumer/distributor, or a person engaged in internet defamation or nefarious online deception, they fall within the scope of iPredator.
 The three criteria used to define an iPredator include: